Where was the BBC’s Dracula filmed?

 Episode 2

-The second episode was filmed fully in Bray Studios, with the Citadel Dracula set put apart for The Demeter – the well-known ship that takes Dracula to the UK – which was constructed utterly from scratch in round six weeks.
+The second episode was filmed completely in Bray Studios, with the Fort Dracula set put apart for The Demeter – the well-known ship that takes Dracula to the UK – which was constructed utterly from scratch in round six weeks.

-Requested if the Demeter was a fantasy ship, Moffat instructed HEARALPUBLICIST, “Nicely no, there would have been ships of this dimension.
-However I feel it’s most likely… when it comes to peak of the rooms, they’re all there to accommodate a 6 foot 4 Dracula.
-As a result of it will be much less good, and fewer sinister if Dracula was banging his head on a regular basis!”
+Requested if the Demeter was a fantasy ship, Moffat instructed HEARALPUBLICIST, “Properly no, there would have been ships of this measurement.
+However I believe it’s most likely… by way of peak of the rooms, they’re all there to accommodate a 6 foot 4 Dracula.
+As a result of it might be much less good, and fewer sinister if Dracula was banging his head on a regular basis!”

 Gatiss added.
 “I think the ship that Stoker had in mind was probably more like a clipper.
 But we’ve made it into more of a passenger vessel-cum-cargo.
 It is slightly Hollywoodised, just because you have to, but it’s not ridiculously big.”